nicolekwon/sw-mini-project/README.md

 ## Description

 This is a shopping list app designed for shoppers who frequently forget what they need to purchase at the store.
-The shopping list is protected behind Google authentication and the list's contents are sync'd to Google's Firestore via Firebase.
-A user can use the implemented barcode scanner to look up their food.
+The shopping list is protected behind Google authentication, and the list's contents are sync'd to Google's Firestore via Firebase.
+A user can use the implemented barcode scanner by or search bar to look up their food.

 ---